amaranth-lang/amaranth/docs/glossary.rst

  **IC (Integrated Circuit)**
   Sometimes called a microchip or chip, an IC is a semiconductor-based electronic device consisting of transistors, resistors, capacitors, diodes, and inductors that perform the same functions as a larger circuit comprised of discrete components.

   The circuit is a small wafer that can hold anywhere from hundreds to millions of transistors and resistors (with possibly a few capacitors).
 These components can perform calculations and store data using either digital or analog technology.
-Digital ICs use :ref:`logic gates<Logic gate>` that work only with values of 1s and 0s.
+ICs use :ref:`logic gates<Logic gate>` that work only with values of 1s and 0s.

 .. _JTAG: